Common slow worm: Physical traits

 Slow worms have an elongated body with a circular cross-section without limbs and reach a maximum length of up to 57.5cm.
 Most adult animals are between 40 and 45cm long, with up to 22cm on the head and trunk section and the rest on the tail.
 There is no visible neck.
 The tail, which ends in a horny tip, is continuous with the trunk and is often slightly longer.
 Slow worms exhibit caudal autotomy, the severing of the tail when it is pulled by predators.
 When regrown, the tail grows back only to a short stub, probably because loss of the tail does not sufficiently affect the species' locomotion, foraging, and defense abilities to necessitate full and rapid regeneration.

 The skin surface consists of smooth, round to hexagonal scales that do not overlap and are of approximately the same shape on the dorsal and ventral sides of the body.
 There are several longitudinal rows running along the underside.
 In total, the trunk has 125 to 150 transverse scale rows and the tail has another 130 to 160 rows.
 Beneath the scales are bony plates (osteoderms), causing slow worms to crawl much more stiffly and clumsily than snakes.
 The scales on the head are similar to those of snakes.
 The ear openings are usually completely hidden under the scales.
 The relatively small eyes have movable, closable eyelids (these are fused in snakes) and round pupils.
 The rather short tongue is broad, bilobed, and does not end in fine points.
 To lick, i.e. to absorb odorous substances, slow worms have to open their mouths slightly, as they lack the gap in the upper lip that snakes possess.
 The pointed, sometimes loosely fixed teeth are curved backwards; there are 7 to 9 teeth in the premaxilla, 10 to 12 in the maxilla, and 14 to 16 in the lower jaw.

+The female often has a stripe along the spine and dark sides, while the male may have blue spots dorsally.
+Juveniles of both sexes are gold with dark brown bellies and sides with a dark stripe along the spine.